openhsr/LaTeX-Workshop/README.md

 On the [Official Website](https://www.latex-project.org/get/#tex-distributions) of the LaTeX project there are always updated links to the various TeX Distributions.
 We recommend to pick one of these below depending on your operating system.

 *Note:* **A full LaTeX distributions needs a few Gigabytes!** You should download and install this in advance before the seminar!
-You *may* also install a minimal version, but beware that you may be missing some packages.
-Though some TeX distributions (like MikTeX) come with a package manager that will allow you to download some packages later.
+You *may* also install a minimal version (such as TinyTeX), but beware that you may be missing some packages.
+Though most TeX distributions come with a package manager that will allow you to download some packages later.

 *Note for Linux users:* You should install texlive through your package manager.
 If you are using a Debian / Ubuntu derivate the `texlive` package should install most of what you need.